thomassimmer/Flutter-Actix-App/docs/articles/integration_tests.md

 }
 ```

-Now if I want to control time in a test to ensure my access token will be expired after the delay I decided, I can do this:
+Now, if I want to test the expiration of an access token, I can control time using the previously mentioned override_now method:

 ```rust
 #[tokio::test]